 Let’s play foodie Cluedo.
 You can cook one dish, for one person, in one location.
 Who, what and where?

-I love hanging out with my sister and we work together, and worked on the book together, I would make us a fish soup/ bouillabaisse, accompanied by rosé wine and Ideally we would be on a very sunny beach in the south of France.
+I love hanging out with my sister and we work together, and worked on the book together, I would make us a fish soup/ bouillabaisse, accompanied by rosé wine and ideally we would be on a very sunny beach in the south of France.

 Besides marshmallows, do you have an all-time favourite sweet treat?

 I love chocolate.
 I trained as a chocolatier and I love carré, tiny squares of single origin chocolate.
-I fell in love with the haute chocolaterie of Piere Marcolini when I was in Paris and they will always be my favourite sweet treat.
+I fell in love with the haute chocolaterie of Pierre Marcolini when I was in Paris and they will always be my favourite sweet treat.